pulumi/docs/content/blog/life-of-a-pulumi-intern/index.md

 date: "2020-04-02"
 ---

-👋I'm Tasia, a Computer Science student at the University of Washington, and Pulumi's first very first intern!
-Read on to learn about some of my thoughts and experiences from these past few months.
+👋I'm Tasia, a Computer Science student at the University of Washington and Pulumi's first very first intern!
+This post delves into some of my thoughts and experiences from these past few months.

 ## Why Pulumi?